 Fixed Wireless Internet Speed: How Fast Is Fixed Wireless Broadband?

 Digital transformation efforts have made high-speed internet connectivity integral to every organization’s success.
-If your business is situated in a remote or rural location, chances are you’ve already explored the viability of fixed wireless internet.
+If your business is located in a remote or rural area, chances are you’ve already explored the viability of fixed wireless internet.

-While fixed wireless internet offers numerous advantages over DSL and cable broadband, it’s a less mainstream option.
+Although this technology offers several advantages over DSL and cable broadband, it’s a less mainstream option.
 So, it’s only natural that you have plenty of questions about fixed wireless internet speed, stability, and reliability.

 Fixed Wireless Internet Speed: A Closer Look

-Fixed wireless internet offers high speeds ranging between 3 and 1,000 Mbps.
-The average speed of fixed wireless broadband is around 25 to 30 Mbps.
-Depending on your location and service provider, you can expect download speeds of at least 10 Mbps and upload speeds of 1 Mbps.
+Fixed wireless internet offers speeds ranging between 3 and 1,000 Mbps, averaging around 25 to 30 Mbps.
+Depending on your location and ISP, you can expect download speeds of at least 10 Mbps and upload speeds of 1 Mbps.
 Fixed wireless providers can offer even higher speeds (up to 20 Gbps) using direct internet access (DIA) services.

-There are a number of reasons fixed wireless internet is often a more suitable choice in comparison to other technologies – including speed.
-The speed of fixed wireless broadband is higher compared to that of DSL internet, which ranges between 1 and 7 Mbps, though it’s comparable to that offered by cable and fiber optic connections.
+There are several reasons why fixed wireless internet is often a more suitable choice than other technologies – including speed.
+Fixed wireless internet speed is typically higher than DSL internet, which ranges between 1 and 7 Mbps, though it’s comparable to cable and fiber optic connections.

 Not all fixed wireless internet connections are equal.
-The quality and speed of your connection will depend on your internet service provider (ISP) as well as the selected plan.
-Make sure you choose a reputable provider who helps you select the right plan based on your business’s needs.
+The quality and speed of your connection will depend on your ISP and selected plan.
+Make sure you choose a reputable provider who helps you select the right plan based on your business’s unique needs.

 Number of Users

-As with any type of internet connection, fixed wireless internet speed depends on the number of devices connected to the router.
+As with any type of connection, your business’s fixed wireless internet speed depends on the number of devices connected to the router.
 Choose a plan that’ll support high speeds for all simultaneously connected devices.

-A good fixed wireless internet provider will use carrier-grade equipment and sophisticated antennas to support better stability during inclement weather.
-They’ll also survey the terrain surrounding your premises to identify the right radio wave frequencies.
-As a result, you can expect the speed of your fixed wireless connection to remain fairly stable.
+Unlike many fixed-line ISPs in hard-to-reach areas, fixed wireless internet providers use carrier-grade equipment and sophisticated antennas to support better stability during bad weather.
+They’ll also survey the terrain surrounding your premises to identify the right radio wave frequencies to use.
+As a result, you can expect the speed of your fixed wireless connection to remain stable, even in remote and rural locations.

 Let BeyondReach Handle All Your Internet Connectivity Woes

 Fixed wireless broadband is the right solution for businesses that need high-speed internet connectivity in remote locations.
-The average fixed wireless internet speed can range between 25 to 30 Mbps.
+Contact BeyondReach today to experience the power of fixed wireless broadband for yourself, and check out this free whitepaper to learn even more about the benefits of fixed wireless technology.